 Why Am I Moving?

-If you can find similar work or even a better job in your own neighborhood, it may make sense to stick around.
+If you can find similar work or even a better job in your neighborhood, it may make sense to stick around.

 How Will This Affect My Family?

-Moving is emotionally stressful.
+Moving for work is emotionally stressful.
 Most people live in the same area they grew up in, and moving away can be difficult.
 Ask yourself these questions, and discuss them with your family members, too:

 - Will my spouse be able to find a new job once we’ve relocated?